 While hiking, you are likely to end up hounding like so many of the geologists around here do (that means collecting!).
 This ancient land is filled with a fascinating array of formations, rocks, pottery shards, and even arrowheads.
 If you spend some focused time scouring the land, you just might find some for yourself.

-To learn about upcoming trips, simply check in at the Student Activities Center to get the most recent Outdoor Program offerings.
+To learn about upcoming trips, simply check in at the Student Activity Center to get the most recent Outdoor Program offerings.

 Did you know that six ski basins are within two hours of Santa Fe—and that our own Santa Fe Ski Basin is just fifteen miles uphill from campus?
 With 89 trails at 12,000 feet, Santa Fe Johnnies can literally ski in the morning and hit seminar in the evening!